dlebansais/PgSurveyor-Disclosed/README.md

 You can check the **Best Path** option.
 This will calculate an even better and shorter path between maps, but it's much slower.
 If doing a large survey (50 or more maps) it can easily take a full minute.

+# Skip Map

+In some situations it can be desirable to skip the current map.
+For example, if a motherlode is bugged and cannot be collected.
+In that case, clicking the **Skip Map** button will have the same effect as if the motherlode had been collected.

+If the survey is a normal one (gem or metal), the map must be moved manually to the bottom of the inventory, because the application considers it's been consumed.

 # Settings

 You can change a few settings in the program.
 This is done by creating a text file called `settings.txt` in the same folder as PgSurveyor.exe.
 Each line in the file should be the name of the setting, followed by `:` followed by the value.